DarkGhostHunter/Laralerts/README.md

 #### Session Key

-The Alert Bag is registered into the Session by a given key, `_alerts` by default.
+The Alert Bag is registered into the Session by a given key, which is `_alerts` by default.
 If you're using this key name for other things, you should change the key name.

 ```php
 <?php